bbauska/Anti-Project2025/anti.md

 federal footprint in the charter school sector by ignoring statute and adding to the list of requirements imposed on charter schools. l The new Administration must take immediate steps to rescind the new requirements and lessen the federal restrictions on charter schools.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-● HEADLINE: “Biden administration proposes tougher rules for charter school grants.”
+<p>● HEADLINE: “Biden administration proposes tougher rules for charter school grants.”
-[Washington Post, 3/21/22]
+[Washington Post, 3/21/22]</p>

-Project 2025: “Congress could consider school choice legislation such as the Educational Choice for Children Act.”
+<p>Project 2025: “Congress could consider school choice legislation such as the Educational Choice
+for Children Act.”
 “House Republicans included school choice in their ‘Commitment to America’ agenda. l Though actions by state lawmakers are essential and any federal policies should be strictly designed so they do not conflict with state activities, Congress could consider school choice legislation such as the